swaptacular/swpt_accounts/protocol.rst

 prepared_at : date-time
    The moment at which the transfer was prepared.

-committed_amount : int64
-   The transferred (committed) amount.
-This MUST always be a non-negative number.
-A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.

 status_code : string
    The finalization status.
 MUST be between 0 and 30 symbols, ASCII only.
 If the prepared transfer was committed, but the commit was